-Chandigarh University makes entrance test CUCET-2020 compulsory for Engineering and MBA admissions
+Chandigarh University Makes Entrance Test CUCET-2020 Compulsory for Engineering and MBA Admissions

-Chandigarh University has formulated and announced new admission policy for the academic session 2020-21, under which the students aspiring to seek admission to University Engineering and MBA programs would now have to compulsorily sit for National Level Entrance Test 'CUCET-2020'.

-Chandigarh [India] Dec 18 (ANI/PR Newswire): Chandigarh University has formulated and announced new admission policy for the academic session 2020-21, under which the students aspiring to seek admission to University Engineering and MBA programs would now have to compulsorily sit for National Level Entrance Test 'CUCET-2020'.
-This was announced by University Vice-Chancellor, Dr RS Bawa.
-Chandigarh University currently offers 15 Engineering programs, six Industry collaborative Engineering programs at Under-Graduate level while the university offers seven specializations in MBA programs.
+CHANDIGARH, India, Dec.
+18, 2019 /PRNewswire/ -- Chandigarh University has formulated and announced new admission policy for the academic session 2020-21, under which the students aspiring to seek admission to University Engineering and MBA programs would now have to compulsorily sit for National Level Entrance Test 'CUCET-2020'.
+This was announced by University Vice-Chancellor, Dr. R.S.
+Bawa.
+Chandigarh University currently offers 15 Engineering programs, 6 Industry Collaborative Engineering programs at Under-Graduate level while the university offers 7 specializations in MBA programs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)